Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

   npm install class-validator class-transformer
 ```

-13. Generate a prisma exception filter:
+13. Generate a Prisma exception filter:
 ```
   npx nest generate filter prisma-client-exception
 ```
-After that the "prisma-client-exception" folder with files inside the "src" folder is created.
+After that, the "prisma-client-exception" folder with files inside the "src" folder is created.

-14. Install dotenv library:
+14. Install a dotenv library:
 ```
   npm i dotenv-cli --save-dev
 ```